 Life happens, and there are several instances where traditional PTO structures don’t quite apply.
 We’ve tried to cover the big life events that require different leave guidelines, and you’ll find those listed below.

 You will be entitled to the first eight weeks of Maternity Leave at full pay.
 After that, you will be entitled to Statutory Maternity Pay (SMP) strictly in accordance with the rules of the Department of Work and Pensions Scheme.
 Eligible employees can take up to 52 weeks of maternity leave.
 The first 26 weeks are known as “Ordinary Maternity Leave.”
 The last 26 weeks are known as “Additional Maternity Leave.”
 The earliest that leave can be taken is 11 weeks before the expected week of childbirth, unless the baby is born early.
 Employees must take at least two weeks after the birth.
-SMP is paid for up to 39 weeks.
-You get 90% of your average weekly earnings (before tax) for the first six weeks, and £156.66 or 90% of your average weekly earnings (whichever is lower) for the next 33 weeks.
+SMP for eligible employees can be paid for up to 39 weeks.
+This will be paid at a rate of £156.66 or 90% of your average weekly earnings (whichever is lower) for the remaining 31 weeks of this type of leave.
 (2022 to 2023 rate).

 You will be entitled to a maximum of two weeks paternity leave at full pay immediately following the birth of your baby.
 Any further paid leave required following the birth of your baby must be taken from your annual holiday entitlement, which should be submitted and approved in the usual way.

 If you require unpaid leave due to family commitments, then you must give the company a minimum of 21 days’ notice.
 A maximum of 13 weeks can be taken over a period of five years with a maximum amount of four weeks allowed in any one year.
 (Please note: This only applies for a child born on or after 15th December 2001).

 In the event of certain serious circumstances, e.g. bereavement, the Company provides a maximum of three days of paid leave.